urbanopt/urbanopt.github.io/workflows/disco/disco.md

 3. ### Run the Project

-	Run the project as you normally would, being sure you use the DISCO feature file, and a scenario file created from it:
+	Run the project using the DISCO feature file, and the scenario file created from it:

 	```bash
 	uo run --feature <path/to/DISCO/featurefile.json> --scenario <path/to/SCENARIOFILE.csv>